Panasonic GX85 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX85 lacks such a headphone port.

-Both the GX85 and the A9 are recent models that are part of the current product line-up.
-The GX85 replaced the earlier Panasonic GX7, while the A9 does not have a direct predecessor.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GX85 better than the Sony A9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.